guruzoa/ca-pa4/README.md

 1. What does the overall pipeline architecture look like?

  * We provide you with the `snurisc3-design.pdf` file that has an (empty) diagram of pipeline stages and hardware components.
 You need to complete this diagram according to your pipeline design.
 A hand-drawn diagram is OK.
 You don't have to spend a lot of time to make it fancy.
+Please take a picture of your diagram and attach it in your design document.

 2. When do data hazards occur and how do you deal with them?